 While attendance at synagogue services is incumbent upon every adult Jew, it is prior to, and certainly during, this b’nai mitzvah process, that one’s pattern of future behavior can be molded.
 Each student is encouraged to make a commitment to regular synagogue attendance, and in particular, to attend designated services during their b’nai mitzvah preparatory year.
 Each should be strongly encouraged to continue their Jewish observance following the b’nai mitzvah ceremony.

 Each student’s own spiritual growth will mature at a unique rate.
 Exposing our Jewish youth to tradition and ritual, as well as literature and the arts focused on Jewish life and spirituality, will nourish their souls and help them find their truest inner selves.

 Each student is encouraged to attend religious services of various types to experience the array of religious moments they will encounter as adults.

 The services in which your child’s attendance will be anticipated will include the following:

 *Participation opportunities in their own ceremony will be based upon the successful fulfillment of this portion of the study program.

-Each bar/bat mitzvah student is expected to undertake a tzedakah/tikkun olam project.
-The project should be hands-on and developmentally appropriate so that the child is able to see a direct connection between his/her actions and the “repair” of one small corner of the world.
+Each b’nai mitzvah student is expected to undertake a tzedakah/tikkun olam project.
+The project should be hands-on and developmentally appropriate so that the child is able to see a direct connection between their actions and the “repair” of one small corner of the world.
 For many of our families, the project becomes a shared family activity, with children working alongside their parents.
 Ideally, participation in these righteous acts will become a lifelong habit and this is most likely to happen when it becomes a regular feature of family life.
 Involvement in the CBS Youth programs, such as Kadima, will offer the student multiple occasions to remain involved in acts of tikkun olam.